Sivashankarcrr/LabVIEW-Quick-Open/README.md

    ```
 5. **Create a Pull Request:**
    - Open a pull request on the original repository and describe your changes in detail.

+## Issues

+If you encounter any issues or have suggestions for improvements, please [open an issue](https://github.com/Sivashankarcrr/QuickOpen/issues) on the GitHub repository.
+Provide as much detail as possible to help us address your concerns promptly.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/Sivashankarcrr/QuickOpen/blob/main/LICENSE) file for more details.